MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/industryCommon/Sustainability/SustainabilityWaste/WasteTestMethod.md

 ---
-title: WasteTestMethod in Cloud for Sustainability waste data model - Common Data Model | Microsoft Docs
+title: WasteTestMethod in Sustainability waste
 description: Stores information on tests performed for the contaminant.
 author: cdm-publisher
 ms.service: common-data-model